DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Reconciliation.md

 ## Processing
 Inbound files have the following three steps:
 1. **Import** - Imported file can be viewed in **EDI > Files > Inbound files**.
 2. **Import to staging** - Imported file is processed to staging record/s.
-The staging record/s can be viewed at **EDI > Documents > 3PL documents > Inventory adjustment > Inventory adjustment - Movement**.
+The staging record/s can be viewed at **EDI > Documents > 3PL documents > Inventory adjustment > Inventory adjustment - Reconciliation**.
 3. **Staging to target** - The staging record/s is processed to target.
 If the EDI document is succefully processed the D365 movement journal will be created.
 And if the document setting **Auto post journal** is set to _Yes_, the movement journal will also be automatically posted.

 ### Create document